quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/10A008---Computational-Physics---Rubin-H_-Landau_processed/1cprh_part81_10.4_Wavelet_Tr.md

 :p How would you apply a wavelet transform to a pure sine wave?
 ??x
-To apply a wavelet transform to a pure sine wave \(y(t) = \sin(2\pi t)\), use the Morlet wavelet or another mother wavelet.
+To apply a wavelet transform to a pure sine wave $y(t) = \sin(2\pi t)$, use the Morlet wavelet or another mother wavelet.
 The process involves shifting and scaling the wavelet across the signal's time domain and calculating the overlap at each point.

 ```python
 def continuous_wavelet_transform(signal, wavelet):